Economic history of France: Agriculture

 Agriculture was transformed by the Revolution.
 It abolished tithes owed to local churches as well as feudal dues owed to local landlords.
 The result hurt the tenants, who paid both higher rents and higher taxes.
 It nationalized all church lands, as well as lands belonging to royalist enemies who went into exile.
-The Government in Paris planned to use these seized lands to finance expenditure by issuing assignats.
-With the breakup of large estates controlled by the Church and the nobility and worked by hired hands, rural France became permanently a land of small independent farms.
+The government in Paris planned to use these seized lands to finance expenditure by issuing assignats.
+With the breakup of large estates controlled by the Church and nobility and worked by hired hands, rural France became permanently a land of small independent farms.
 The rural proletariat and nobility both gave way to the commercial farmer.
 Cobban says the revolution "bequeathed to the nation "a ruling class of landowners."
 Most of these new landowners were bourgeois in origin, as the economic uncertainties of the 1790s and the abolition of venal office made land ownership an attractive and safe investment.

 However, the recruitment needs of the wartime French Republic between 1792 and 1802 led to shortages of agricultural workers.
 Farmers were also subject to requisition of their livestock by passing armies; the consequent losses of manure negatively impacted the fertility and productivity of the land.

 Overall the Revolution did not greatly change the French business system and probably helped freeze in place the horizons of the small business owner.
 The typical businessman owned a small store, mill or shop, with family help and a few paid employees; large-scale industry was less common than in other industrializing nations.

 Napoleon and Bourbon reaction: 1799-1830

-Napoleon after 1799 paid for his expensive wars by multiple means, starting with the modernization of the rickety financial system.
-He conscripted soldiers at low wages, raised taxes, placed large-scale loans, sold lands formerly owned by the Catholic Church, sold Louisiana to the United States, plundered conquered areas and seized food supplies, and did requisitions on countries he controlled, such as Italy.
+After 1799 Napoleon paid for his expensive wars by multiple means, starting with the modernization of the rickety financial system.
+He conscripted soldiers at low wages, raised taxes, placed large-scale loans, sold lands formerly owned by the Catholic Church, sold Louisiana to the United States, plundered conquered areas and seized food supplies, and carried out requisitions on countries he controlled, such as Italy.